ultimatile/Cytnx/docs/source/perf_tune/tensordot.rst

 Tensordot with input cache
 *****************************
 Starting from v0.6.4a, **linalg::Tensordot** provides an additional option *cache* for both input tensors.
-The feature provides user flexibility to minimize the redundant move of elements when the tensordot is repeatly called on two same Tensors.
+The feature provides user flexibility to minimize the redundant move of elements when the tensordot is repeatedly called on two same Tensors.

 To show how this makes difference, let's consider a scenario where we contract two *A* and *B* Tensors N times: